-Manufacturers rarely advertise the weight of their laptops, but since I’d reckon many of you out there are interested in this sort of lightweight computers, I’ve put together a few lists of the lightest options you can find in stores all around the world based on a couple of criteria.
+Manufacturers rarely advertise the weight of their laptops, but since many of you are interested in this sort of lightweight computers, I’ve put together a few lists of the lightest options you can find in stores all around the world based on a couple of criteria.

-We’ll be looking at regular clamshell ultrabooks, 2-in-1 convertible laptops, Windows tablets, and a few Chromebooks, snappy and well-priced options for everyday use these days, so there’s something in here for each and every one of you.
+We’ll be looking at regular clamshell ultrabooks, 2-in-1 convertible laptops, Windows tablets, powerful gaming/work notebooks, and a few Chromebooks, so there’s something in here for each and every one of you.

 I’ll also add that only the latest versions of each device are included in these lists, which I update periodically with new entries.
-At the same time, this article is not a top or classification of the best lightweight laptops out there, a subject you’ll find more thoroughly covered in this separate article here on the site.
+At the same time, this article is not a top of the lightest laptops or a classification of the best lightweight laptops out there – you’ll find that topic more thoroughly covered in this separate article over here.

 To make it easier for you to find what you’re looking for, I’ve split the post into several different sections, starting with: